Spin superfluidity and magnon BEC: Magnon BEC in other systems

 The property of (quasi)conservation of the $U(1)$ charge $Q$ distinguishes the coherent precession from the other coherent phenomena, such as optical lasers and standing waves.
 For the real BEC one needs the conservation of particle number or charge $Q$ during the time of equilibration.
 BEC occurs due to the thermodynamics, when the number of particles (or charge $Q$) cannot be accommodated by thermal distribution, and as a result the extra part must be accumulated in the lowest energy state.
 This is the essence of BEC.

-Photons and phonons can also form the true BEC (in thermodynamic sense) under pumping, again if the lifetime is larger than thermalization time.
-These BEC states are certainly different from such coherent states as optical lasers and from the equilibrium deformations of solids.
+Photons and phonons can also form the BEC under pumping, if the lifetime of these excitations is larger than thermalization time.
+For photons this condition has been realized, and the photon BEC has been observed \cite{Klaers2011}.
+These thermodynamic BEC states are certainly different from such coherent states as optical lasers and also from the equilibrium deformations of solids.